SCAILE-it/gtm-os/README.md

 ## License

-Private repository for SCAILE internal use.# Trigger deployment
+Private repository for SCAILE internal use.
-# SCAILE GTM Operating System - Production Ready
-# Deploy with correct GitHub account